 Although they’re not necessarily needed for all jobs, the following technologies are used by many Community Health Workers:

 - Microsoft Excel

 - Client databases

-What education or degrees do I need to become a Community Health Worker?
+What work experience do I need to become a Community Health Worker?

 The table below shows the approximate number of Community Health Workers employed by various industries.

 |Request Info||Southern New Hampshire University You have goals.
 Southern New Hampshire University can help you get there.
 Whether you need a bachelor's degree to get into a career or want a master's degree to move up in your current career, SNHU has an online program for you.
 Find your degree from over 200 online programs.
 Learn More >|